jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 (4) The National Animal Welfare Advisory Committee may recommend to the Minister that regulations be made under section 183A(1)﻿(a) (which relates to standards or requirements for the purposes of giving effect to Parts 1 and 2).
 (5) The National Animal Welfare Advisory Committee may recommend to the Minister the making of regulations under section 183A(2) (which relates to prescribing standards or requirements that do not fully meet specified obligations).
 (6) Before making a recommendation under subsection (5), the National Animal Welfare Advisory Committee must consider the relevant provisions of section 183A.
+(7) Subsection (1)﻿(a) must be treated as being met in relation to proposed standards if the National Animal Welfare Advisory Committee is satisfied that they are needed to give effect to, or for consistency with, any of regulations 25 to 27 of the Animal Welfare (Care and Procedures) Regulations 2018.

 ### 74 Recommendation to Minister
 (1) The National Animal Welfare Advisory Committee must, as soon as reasonably practicable after the closing date for the receipt of submissions in relation to a draft code of welfare, decide whether or not to recommend to the Minister the issue of the code.